makinacorpus/DbToolsBundle/docs/content/anonymization/command.md

 ## Options

-You can specify the behaviour of the  `db-tools:anonymize`command with some options detailed below.
+You can specify the behavior of the  `db-tools:anonymize`command with some options detailed below.

 ### Anonymizing local database